NuGet/NuGetDocs/NuGet.Docs/Create/Creating-and-Publishing-a-Package.md

 file in the .nuget directory, rather than in a packages.config file in a specific project.

+Note: Solution level packages are not supported in NuGet 3.0.0-3.2.0, and you will need to install such packages into a common project

 ## Publishing in NuGet Gallery
 ### Create an account at NuGet.org